Age-Limited Capacity of Massive MIMO: Conclusion

 \section{Conclusion}

 We have established achievability and converse results in the $K_{a}$-user GMAC with a large-scale antenna array at the BS.
 We have defined the age-limited capacity as the maximum spectral efficiency achievable such that the AoI is finite in asymptotic system limits.
 In this case, we have shown that in order to minimize the system AoI all devices must be active in every transmission period.
 This is also the case in finite system sizes in which the AoI is, however, limited by the probability of error.
-We have used our bound to compare the two most recent massive MIMO URA algorithms, thereby revealing a huge gap between their performance and the overall spectral efficiency that can be potentially achieved in practice.
-One underlying assumption in our analysis was that users aim to update the BS as frequently as possible.
-If this is not the case, then analysis using pilot overheads will be necessary and can be a fruitful direction to explore.
+We have used our bound to compare the two recent massive MIMO URA algorithms, thereby revealing a huge gap between their performance and the overall spectral efficiency that can be potentially achieved in practice.
+In future work, considering the overloaded system \cite{liu2018massive}, $\zeta/\tau < 1$, it is desirable to do some scheduling in order to control the inter-user interference.
+One approach could be to subdivide each slot into $J$ scheduling intervals.
+Then the asymptotic joint optimization of the spectral efficiency as well as the AoI could be performed over the number of scheduling intervals.